-Charge of promoting enmity added in FIR against Mohammed Zubair in UP, says his lawyer
+Mohammed Zubair denied bail, sent to 7-day custody of UP Police by Sitapur court

-The journalist has been booked in Sitapur for describing three hate speech accused seers as ‘hatemongers’ in a tweet.
+The journalist has been booked for describing three hate speech accused seers as ‘hatemongers’.
+He will now be moved from Tihar Jail to a Sitapur prison.

-The Uttar Pradesh Police on Thursday added the charge of promoting enmity between two groups against journalist Mohammed Zubair in a case in which he is accused of describing three Hindutva supremacists as “hatemongers”, ANI reported.
+A Sitapur court on Thursday denied bail to journalist Mohammed Zubair and granted the police his custody for seven days in a case in which he is accused of describing three Hindutva supremacist seers as “hatemongers”.

-Zubair’s lawyer Mukul Mishra told the news agency that the charge under Indian Penal Code Section 153A was added to the existing first information report against the co-founder of Alt News.

-Section 295A (deliberate and malicious act of outraging religious feelings) of the IPC and Section 66 of the Information Technology Act have already been invoked in the case, he added.
-The new charge was added on a day when Zubair moved a bail petition in the case filed in Sitapur of Uttar Pradesh.
-On July 4, a city court remanded him in judicial custody for 14 days in the case.

-Incidentally, all three of the seers whom Zubair had described as “hatemongers” – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.
+Incidentally, all three of the seers – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.

-Meanwhile, the police have filed another application for his remand, claiming that the mobile phone that Zubair used to post the alleged tweet, is in Bengaluru, Mishra added.
+On July 4, the Sitapur court had remanded Zubair in judicial custody for 14 days.
+On Thursday, Zubair moved a bail petition, while the Sitapur Police requested for 12 days of his custody.

+Judicial Magistrate Abhinav Shrivastava allowed the police to keep Zubair in custody from July 8 to July 14.
+So far, Zubair was lodged in Delhi’s Tihar Jail in connection to a separate case of hurting religious feelings through a tweet he had posted in 2018.
+He will now be moved to Sitapur.

 Case against Zubair